jakob-bagterp/colorist-for-python/docs/user-guide/compatibility/backwards-compatible-string-formats.md

 ---
-title: How to Use Backwards Compatible String Formatting
+title: How to Use Backwards Compatible String Format
 description: How Colorist for Python is backwards compatible with string formatting and concatenation.
 Includes code examples.
 tags:
     - Features